Blaine Robison, M.A.

 "For this reason the Father loves Me, because I lay down My life so that I may take it again.
 18 No one has taken it away from Me, but I lay it down on My own initiative.
 I have authority to lay it down, and I have authority to take it up again."
 (John 10:17-18)

 after: Grk. meta, prep.
-See verse 2 above. three days: Grk. hēmera, f. pl.
+See verse 2 above. three: Grk. treis, adj., the cardinal number three. days: pl. of Grk. hēmera.
 See verse 2 above.
 The word may refer to daylight hours, but also to the timeframe within which something takes place.
-See the extended note on 8:31 on the timeframe for Yeshua's death to resurrection.
+See the extended note on 8:31 on the timeline for Yeshua's death and resurrection.
 The KJV (following the TR) has "he shall rise the third day."
 However the earliest and best manuscripts have the prepositional clause as in 8:31.

 32 But they did not understand this statement, and they were afraid to ask him.